aslez123/XGB_LGB/README.md

-# Zastosowanie algorytmów Gradient Boosted Decision Trees/Light Gradient Boosting w klasyfikacji (biblioteka XGBoost).
+# The application of Gradient Boosted Decision Trees/Light Gradient Boosting algorithms in classification (XGBoost library).